BatchClayderman/Cryptography-Schemes/README.md

 		return -1
 ```

-To compute the memory consumption (space complexity) of a variable for engineering purposes, please refer to the following codes.
+To compute the memory consumption (space complexity) of a variable for engineering purposes, please refer to the following lines.
 These codes are not used in the official implementations of the cryptography schemes here.
 Please adjust the codes in your own repositories if you wish to compute this measurement.

 ```
 from sys import getsizeof